aglee/copyselector/README.markdown

                dict:@{ @"count": @4 }
                rect:(NSRect){ {0, 0}, { 2, 2 } }];

-Method arguments can be blocks.
+Method arguments can be blocks (and are again duly ignored).
 The service detects beginSheetModalForWindow:completionHandler: if you select the following lines:

     [op beginSheetModalForWindow:[self window]
                completionHandler:^(NSInteger result) {